2 min read

 When it comes to reclaiming metals, thermal desorption is the way to go.
 Processing spent catalysts in thermal desorption units (TDU) separates and reclaims the hydrocarbons, reducing the waste for disposal and prepares the solid materials for recovery of the metals.

 Many of these petrochemical materials (such as spent catalysts) often contain valuable base metals that can be recycled at a high value.
-The solids from soil remediation can be repurposed for profitable use applications.

 Here are the top 4 metals that can be reclaimed via thermal desorption.